Deep-Auras/chantilly-adk/examples/taskTemplates/taskExamples.md

 To test the system:
 1. Add the template to Firestore: `task-templates/bitrix_open_invoices_old_report`
 2. Start a worker process: `node workers/basicTaskWorker.js`
-3. Say to LAIRRY: `"Generate a report of all open invoices"`
+3. Say to Chantilly: `"Generate a report of all open invoices"`
 4. Monitor progress: `"task status [task-id]"`

-The system is designed to handle complex, long-running operations while maintaining LAIRRY's conversational interface and real-time responsiveness.
+The system is designed to handle complex, long-running operations while maintaining Chantilly's conversational interface and real-time responsiveness.